ofabricio/bnf/README.md

 ### Type

-Use `:type` suffix in any node to rename the type.
+Use `:type` suffix in any node to rename its type.

 ```go
 INP := `2+3`